orthodoxprojects/orthcalkaov/README.md

 ## Translating to Another Language

-The calendar interface is in Romanian, but it's designed to be easily translatable.
+The calendar interface is in English, Romanian and Greek, but it's designed to be easily translatable.
 All JSON files that need to be translated for another language are located in `/src/assets/lang`.
 Contributions for translations are welcome!

 ## To-Do List

 - Develop desktop and mobile applications for OrthCalKAOV.
-- Add support for both English and Greek languages.

 ## Contributing